sjjbirch/myshalair-public/README.md

 ## General:
 Myshalair is a website for a champion cocker spaniel breeder to manage her customers and litters.
 [Here](https://github.com/sjjbirch/myshalair-public) is the page you're reading this on.

+If you're reading this from the submission, please note that the reason there's a `Resources` folder as well as a `docs` folders is that I didn't want to change the file paths in this folder.

 See more info about the business requirement at the bottom in the T3A2-A submission.

 ### Project management (PRG1006-2.3 Employ and utilise task delegation methodology):